Affiliate Gear Editor

 Temperature Rating

 Sleeping bags come with a temperature rating.
-Most temperature ratings have a range, and you’ll want to pick a bag whose temperature rating is lower than the lowest temperature you expect to encounter.
-We prefer a bag with a lower temperature rating because you can usually unzip the bag to suit the temperature if you’re too warm.
+Most temperature ratings have a range, and you’ll want to pick a bag for which the temperature rating is lower than the lowest temperature you expect to encounter.
+We prefer a bag with a lower temperature rating because you can usually unzip the bag to suit the temperature if you’re too warm (especially with a versatile ventilations system like that found in the Sea to Summit Ascent 15F) .
 That said, we choose bags that best match the conditions of most of the camping we do.

 Some sleeping bags come with an ISO or EN temperature rating.
 Both ratings were determined by independent standardized tests and allow you to fairly compare sleeping bags.
-A “comfort” rating is the lowest temperature that will keep a cold sleeper warm.
-The “limit” rating is the lowest temperature that will keep a warm sleeper comfortable.
+A “comfort” rating is the lowest temperature that will keep a cold sleeper warm enough (based on average female testing).
+The “limit” rating is the lowest temperature that will keep a warm sleeper warm (based on average male testing).
 If the bag doesn’t offer “comfort” and “limit” temperatures, then the ratings were likely determined by the brand and are not an ISO or EN-tested rating.
+That’s not always a bad thing, but we recommend doing some research to find out what the brand’s rating is based on.
 Note: the ISO/EN rating is based on a sleeper who is wearing long underwear and socks and is sleeping on a sleeping pad with an R-value of roughly 5.5.

 backpacking sleeping bags inside a tent